shadow578/framework-hc32f46x-ddl/README.md

 Primary usage is for [Marlin](https://github.com/shadow578/Marlin-H32), tho other use cases should work too.

+> [!WARNING]
+> this framework is still in development. expect things to break over time.

+# Files & Patches

-Mapping of HUADA DDL files to the files in this repository can be found in [docs/FILES_MAPPING.md](docs/FILES_MAPPING.md).
+Mapping of HUADA DDL files to the files in this repository can be found in [docs/FILES_MAPPING.md](./docs/FILES_MAPPING.md).
-More details on the patches applied to the DDL can be found in [docs/PATCHES.md](docs/PATCHES.md).
+More details on the patches applied to the DDL can be found in [docs/patches/README.md](./docs/patches/README.md).

-# Notice

-this framework is still in development, and not yet ready for production use. expect things to break over time.

 # Configuration Options